AWS VPC Endpoints – Gateway & Interface Endpoints

 • Security

-• Origin Access Identity (OAI) can be used to restrict the content from S3 origin to be accessible from CloudFront only
+• Origin Access Control (OAC) is the recommended method to restrict content from S3 origin to be accessible from CloudFront only.
+OAC supports SSE-KMS, all HTTP methods, and all AWS Regions.

 • supports Geo restriction (Geo-Blocking) to whitelist or blacklist countries that can access the content